scc-digitalhub/digitalhub-tutorials/README.md

 # digitalhub-tutorials

 The project aims at executing the documented scenarios of digitalhub platform.
-Currently there are seven different scenarios briefly explained below that allows to demonstrate the functionality of the platform.
+Currently there are six different scenarios briefly explained below that allows to demonstrate the functionality of the platform.
 Inside each scenario folder prex with s<number>-<scenario_name> (for e.g. s1-etl), one can find

 - Jypter notebook
 	- Import the Jupyter notebook for each scenariolocated inside project folder in the 'Coder' instance and execute it step by step.